jSYS - A complete chroot jails system for GNU/Linux

 jSYS is able to create virtual directories and files.
 Virtual directories trees can be configured to load the subdirectories from different folders and/or from different filesystems.
 The software is as well able to block the access in writing mode to specified files and folders, and to allow the software to access to virtual directories with different capabilities.
 It's possible to deny a application to list the folders and files in a directory, or to delete, read , write, overwrite, the contained files.

 The software is able to create some permissions-based filters.
-This is particularly useful to hide or deny the access to directories and files owned by other users registered in a system: for example, it's possible to list in the virtual folder “/proc” only the PIDs of applications that belong to the current user listing the files.
+This is particularly useful to hide or deny the access to directories and files owned by other users registered in a system: for example, it's possible to list in the virtual folder “/proc” only the PIDs of applications that are owned by the current user listing the files.

 A user may want to install jSYS in his system: